Tuberculosis in cattle, camelids and farmed deer

 Tuberculosis caused by Mycobacterium tuberculosis (common in humans) is seldom detected in animals in Norway, most recently in a dog in 1989.

-In 2021, organ samples from five bovine, one red deer and two alpacas suspected of bovine tuberculosis were submitted to the Norwegian Veterinary Institute for examination.
+In 2023, organ samples from 67 cattle, one wild red deer and four alpacas were submitted to the Norwegian Veterinary Institute for the surveillance of bovine tuberculosis.
+Of these, samples from five cattle and one alpaca were submitted due to suspicion of bovine tuberculosis.
 Mycobacterium tuberculosis complex (M. bovis, M. caprae, M. tuberculosis) was not detected in any of the samples.
+Organ samples from animals with positive immunological tests in the outbreak investigation following the detection of Mycobacterium bovis in a herd in 2022, are not included in this report.

 Download report